Good Batting Averages for 13u Baseball | Plate Crate | Plate Crate Skip to next element

 1. Focus on Fundamentals

-Regular practice of batting fundamentals—such as stance, grip, and swing mechanics—can help young players develop a solid foundation.
-Coaches should provide tailored drills to hone these skills.
+Regular practice of batting fundamentals, such as stance, grip, and swing mechanics, can help young players develop a solid foundation.
+Coaching staff should provide drills to help players with on-field skills development.

 2. Analyze Game Performance